 Using audience data is key in modern digital marketing and ensuring that omnichannel efforts are as successful as possible by targeting the right people on the right channels.
 Understanding who is engaging with your brand can open up a lot of doors to boost sales efforts and optimize marketing strategies going forward, it all depends on how you’re able to use that precious audience data.

-Learn how to get more use out of your data to derive insights and meaning that can lead directly to more success in your marketing efforts by attending Impact Optimize and the session How to Stop Gambling with Your Money and Start Marketing.
-Explore more tracks and sessions, learn more about the event, and register to attend today.
+Learn how to get more use out of your data to derive insights and meaning that can lead directly to more success in your marketing efforts by attending Impact Optimize.
+Learn more about the event, and see what happened at our 2022 event.